SDKsClient

 Cross-Domain Tracking

-Maintain user identity across different domains by passing the Ours user ID via query parameters:
+Maintain visitor identity across different domains by passing the Ours Privacy visitor ID via query parameters:

 Best Practices